Introduction > Overview: Supplement > Background

 - problem

-However, applying these codes in the real world can be quite a challenge -- the real world environment is not as clean as language generation models assume.
+However, applying these codes in the real world can be quite difficult - the real world is not as clean as language generation models make it out to be.

-Furthermore, to be able to reuse that code, you need a certain amount of knowledge -- while there is a lot of overlap in the codes for different character types, the codes are often subtly different, making it difficult to reuse them.
+Furthermore, to be able to reuse that code requires a certain amount of knowledge - while there is a lot of overlap in the codes for different character types, the codes are often subtly different, making it difficult to reuse them.

 - ◯